IronJam11/SUI-hack/README.md

 ### **Executive Summary**

 Our platform provides a comprehensive solution to the growing need for transparent, secure, and efficient carbon credit trading.
-By leveraging blockchain technology, the Sui Move programming language, and AI-powered agents, we’ve created a fully decentralized marketplace for carbon credit generation, validation, trading, and offsetting.
+By leveraging blockchain technology, the Sui Move programming language, we’ve created a fully decentralized marketplace for carbon credit generation, validation, trading, and offsetting.

 ---